ISUgenomics/geospatialworkbook/Workshops/Tutorial1_Image_Processing_Essentials_Boucheron.md

   - **Section 2: Working with Color Images**: how to read, query characteristics, interpret, and display color images
   - **Section 3: Transforming Images**: how to convert between grayscale and color images, how to rescale the spatial dimensions of an image through cropping and resizing, and other geometric transformations
   - **Section 4: Filtering Images**: the basics of filtering images through convolution with a filter kernel

 There are subsections with the heading **<span style='color:Green'> Your turn: </span>** throughout this tutorial in which you will be asked to apply what you have learned.

-# Section 0: Preliminaries
+# Section 1: Preliminaries

-## Section 0.1 A Note on Jupyter Notebooks
+## Section 0.1 A reminder on Jupyter Notebooks

 There are two main types of cells in this notebook: code and markdown (text).
 You can add a new cell with the plus sign in the menu bar above and you can change the type of cell with the dropdown menu in the menu bar above.
 As you complete this tutorial, you may wish to add additional code cells to try out your own code and markdown cells to add your own comments or notes.